coreinfrastructure/best-practices-badge/doc/security.md

 #### Encrypted email addresses

-We encrypt email addresses within the database, and never send the decryption or index keys to the database.
+We encrypt email addresses within the database, and never send the decryption or index keys to the database system.
 This provides protection of this data at rest, and also means that even if an attacker can view the data within the database, that attacker will not receive sensitive information.
-Email addresses are encrypted as described here, and almost all other data is considered public or at least not sensitive (Passwords are specially encrypted as described above).
+Email addresses are encrypted as described here, and almost all other data is considered public or at least not sensitive (the exception are passwords, which are specially encrypted as described above).

 A little context may be useful here.
 We work hard to comply with various privacy-related regulations,